-Tom suggested we stop for lunch at La Risa Cafe, a restaurant 40 miles off I-25 N from Santa Fe which many people might overlook because it's not fancy and the signs directing people to the restaurant are hand painted and somewhat faded.
+Tom suggested we stop for lunch at La Risa Cafe, a restaurant off I-25 N, about 43 miles from Santa Fe, which many people might overlook because it's not fancy and the signs directing people to the restaurant are hand painted and somewhat faded.

 Do not pass this one by, though, because you would be missing out on some careful, flavorful home style cooking and attentive service.
 The cafe is in a 100 year old house which feels like you are dining in a living history museum.

 One indicator of whether a restaurant is good is how many cars are outside and are the license plates from the home state.
 If there is a mix of work trucks and passenger vehicles, that's a plus.
 If an elderly abuela (grandma) supported by a daughter and granddaughter is just leaving, there's another plus.
 No one's going to take Grandma to a crummy place!
 All these indicators were in place, so we knew it was going to be good.
 Chef Laura Boyd-Martinez has worked at several notable restaurants in Santa Fe and La Risa is a family venture, with her husband and two sons working alongside her.